cucumber-attic/gherkin-editor/README.md

 # TODO

-* Document how to run tests.
-Add jasmine to package.json?
 * Gherkin-editor users won't understand regexp anchors.
 Display a '*', '?' or '-' instead.
 * CTRL-SPACE should trigger autocomplete
 * Do not reposition popup once displayed (keep in one place while typing)